alphasentaurii/northwind-sql-database-project/README.md

 ## Results

+At alpha = 0.05 significance level, countries overall have no relationship with order quantity for discount vs full price and the null hypothesis is not rejected.

-For certain individual countries (Spain, Canada, UK, USA), the null hypothesis is rejected.
+However, for certain individual countries (Spain, Canada, UK, USA), the null hypothesis is rejected with p-values below 0.05.

-# H3: Region--Revenue
+# H3: Region & Revenue

-**Does average revenue per order vary between different regions of the world?**
+**Does average revenue per order vary between different customer regions?**

-**If so, which regions and by how much?**
+**If so, how do the regions rank in terms of average revenue per order?**

 ## Hypotheses

-H1: Region has a statistically significant effect on revenue per order.

-H0: Region has no relationship with revenue per order.
+$H_0$ the average revenue per order is the same between different customer regions.

+$H_1$ Alternate hypothesis: the average revenue per order is different (higher or lower) across different customer regions.

+*The alpha level (i.e. the probability of rejecting the null hypothesis when it is true) is = 0.05.*

 ## EDA